3ative/spooky-eyes/README.md

 Grab the full ESPHome Code from the file: [pumpkin-1.yaml](https://github.com/3ative/spooky-eyes/blob/main/pumpkin-1.yaml) above

+## 🎁 BREAKING CHANGE
+In the latest version of ESPHome, "fastled_clockless" has 'issues' on ESP8266.
+New code example is: [pumpkin-1_2022-2-1.yaml](https://github.com/3ative/spooky-eyes/blob/main/pumpkin-1_2022-2-1.yaml)

+##

 🎁 Found this useful or want to say 'thanks' and support my efforts...